microsoft/vscode-docs/docs/containers/python-user-rights.md

 ### Modifications to `tasks.json` for Django\Flask apps

-After choosing a non-system port and setting up our container to run as a non-root user, we must ensure the `docker run` task within our `tasks.json` also expects the same port.
+After choosing a non-system port and setting up the container to run as a non-root user, we must ensure the `docker run` task within `tasks.json` also expects the same port.

 #### Django Apps